With some subjects, reading your notes and making mind maps and more notes about the content works well.

 So there you are – 12 tips to help you revise GCSE Maths effectively (with a bit of exam technique thrown in too).
 Do you have any more tips to add?
 Please comment below if you can think of anything I’ve missed.

-As well as the Grade 4 Essentials for GCSE Maths courses I mentioned earlier for those aiming for Grades 4/5 or wanting to make sure that they’re fully secure on the Foundation content when aiming for a higher grade), and the Maximise your Marks short course on exam skills, I have a Flying Start to A-level Maths course that you’ll find useful if you want to hit a high grade and go on to do Maths at A-level.
+As well as the Grade 4 Essentials for GCSE Maths courses I mentioned earlier (for those aiming for Grades 4/5 or wanting to make sure that they’re fully secure on the Foundation content when aiming for a higher grade), and the Maximise your Marks short course on exam skills, I have a Flying Start to A-level Maths course that you’ll find useful if you want to hit a high grade and go on to do Maths at A-level.
 You can get discounts on these – as well as access to a selection of useful downloads – by subscribing to my monthly newsletter using the signup form at the bottom of this page.